itsee-birmingham/django_wce_api/README.md

 - PREFETCH_KEYS - A list of all of the many-to-many or one-to-many keys in this model ﻿(these might be declared with a foreign key in the related model only).

-REMOVE FOR MUYA
 If the data in the models are going to be displayed in tables or are going to be used for searching then the following model variables and function might be useful.
 This is mostly used in the citations app and some in the catena_catalogue:

-- LIST_FIELDS - ﻿A list of fields to display in the 'list view' of the model.
+- LIST_FIELDS - A list of fields to display in the 'list view' of the model.
 A dictionary can be used if the database field name is different from the column label for display and/or the search string required (for example when searching related models or array fields) keys for dictionary are 'id', 'label' and 'search' respectively.
 Both 'label' and 'search' will default to 'id' if not provided.
 If all three values are the same a string can be provided instead of a dictionary.

 - ITEM_FIELDS - A list of the fields to display when displaying a single item from the database in the order the fields should be shown.